JosephFuge/startup/README.md

 **Text content:** Text is realigned, colored, and has its font changed

 **Images:** Gave glowing border to the image on the about page and positioned the svgs throughout the site.

+## JavaScript Startup Deliverable

+**Future Login Support:** User can type their name in and click login, which will store their name to LocalStorage and display it in headers throughout the website

+**Future Database Data Support:** databaseAccess.js file contains a getUserGames() function to retrieve user games in the future.
+This file will also be the home of any other future reads and writes to/from the database.

+**Future Websocket Support:** websocketAccess.js file contains a getUserEmoji function that will retrieve realtime emoji updates in the future.

+**Interaction Logic:** Game cards fill dynamically with database data.
+User clicking to mark square is close to done.